-The state-by-state process of electing party nominees is underway for the 2020 presidential election, and Super Tuesday is a pivotal moment in that process.
-This means that Super Tuesday betting odds for the 2020 primaries and caucuses will be posted for those individuals who like to have a little fun predicting the outcome of these elections.
+The state-by-state process of electing party nominees is significantly impacted by Super Tuesday, and the betting odds for the 2024 primaries and caucuses will be posted for those individuals who like to have a little fun predicting the outcome of these elections.
 As soon as the odds are live – we will begin posting them here.

 So what is Super Tuesday?
 Well, it’s considered the biggest day in the primary season and is called Super Tuesday because so many states hold their primaries, caucuses, or presidential preference polls on that day.

-Super Tuesday takes place in all of the above states on Tuesday, March 3, 2020.
+Super Tuesday is expected to take place in all of the above states on Tuesday, March 5, 2024.
 Some of the events only cover one party (as the incumbent party sometimes cancels caucuses and primaries due to overwhelming candidate support), and some have both Democrats and Republicans participating.
 Polls close in most states between 7:00 p.m. and 9:00 p.m., with Alaska running the latest due to their time zone.

 Alabama Democratic Primary Winner